bghammill/bghammill.github.io/ims-03-model/ims-03-lesson-03/index.md

 ### Through the origin

-In the plot below, we’ve superimposed a line that goes through the origin - that is, the point where both xx and yy are equal to zero.
+In the plot below, we’ve superimposed a line that goes through the origin - that is, the point where both $x$ and $y$ are equal to zero.
 The line has a slope of 2.5 centimeters (of total length) per centimeter (of tail length).
 We notice that, in some sense, the line does go “through” the points, but doesn’t capture the general trend as best we could imagine.

 ![img](images/2-1.png)